dileknrdn/portfolio1/README.md

 ## Code Highlights

 I builded a portfolio page from scrath.
-I tried to use semantic HTML elements so my page can be accessible.
+I created the framework first then I tried to use semantic HTML elements so my page can be accessible.
 In CSS I used flex element and grid layout.
 I used the pseudo-elements as well.
+I completed my page by adding a little color on it.

 ## Deployment Link